Guides

 “Typically the margin on the used car itself was very narrow.
 Around 1% to 5%, with 5% being really good.
 So you were relying on selling paint protection, GAP insurance, finance, and that sort of thing.
 It all comes back to profitability... buying the right car, stocking the right car, and retailing it well and quickly.
 It’s all about speed.”

-That speed is critical because every extra day a car lingers chips away at margin through depreciation and holding costs — while tying up capital that could be invested in faster-moving stock.
+That speed is critical because every extra day a car lingers on your showroom floor, it chips away at margin through depreciation and holding costs — while tying up capital that could be invested in faster-moving stock.
 That’s why used car marketing is so crucial.
 Done right, it cuts “days to sale” by connecting the right buyer with the right car faster, keeping stock fresh and profits intact.

 This guide explores how used car dealers can market smarter — from nailing the basics of presentation, to leveraging video and automation, to moving beyond a single platform — with insights from industry veterans on what works and what to avoid.